 2. Identify the critical behavioral traits you need.

 For success in this role, you need someone who’s able to take charge and pay precise attention to details.
+But equally important is the ability to provide excellent customer service—especially if they’re working in customers’ homes.
 The following are behavioral traits most hiring managers look for in a construction project manager:

 - Pays close attention to detail